 Port Ellen 40-Year-Old Islay Single Malt Scotch Whisky

-The second in Port Ellen’s collectable Untold Stories Series, this Single Malt is one of the oldest and rarest whiskies to come from the Islay distillery.
+The second in Port Ellen’s collectible Untold Stories Series, this single malt is one of the oldest and rarest whiskies to come from the Islay distillery.
 Port Ellen has been closed since 1983, and although plans are in place to revive it, a basic 12-year-old is not expected until at least 2032.
 With all the original stills destroyed, this is one of the last chances to own a bottle from the revered distillery’s former incarnation.

 Brora 40-Year-Old 200th Anniversary Single Match Scotch Whisky

 Distilled on Scotland’s Sutherland coast in 1978, this whisky is the quintessential expression of the unique flavours of the Highlands.
-Bottled in a limited run of 1,819 pieces in honour of the distillery’s 200th anniversary, the golden hue of this whisky belies is classically smoky flavour, which is enhanced by a palate of figs and rich, ripe fruit.
-Another distillery that has lain dormant for the last three decades, Diageo recently announced plans to bring Brora back to life – but we highly recommend getting your measure of the original before it’s gone.
+Bottled in a limited run of 1,819 in honour of the distillery’s 200th anniversary, the golden hue of this whisky belies its classically smoky flavour, which is enhanced by a palate of figs and rich, ripe fruit.
+Another distillery that has lain dormant for the last three decades, last year Diageo announced plans to bring Brora back to life – but we highly recommend getting your measure of the original before it’s gone.

 The Macallan 52-Year-Old 2018 Bottling

 Considered by many to be the finest Scotch distillery in history, it isn’t often a bottle of this quality and age from the much-loved Macallan comes to market – and you’ll need accordingly deep pockets if you want to buy it.
 Aged in first-fill European oak sherry casks and part of an initial run of just 250 pieces, this particular bottle in question comes from a private collection, meaning the seller has just one available.
 We could tell you what it tastes like, but brave is the owner who dares break the seal on this investment-worthy bottle.